What is Maze ransomware and how to protect against it

 CrowdStrike Falcon Insight

-CrowdStrike Falcon Insight is a good choice for combatting Maze ransomware.
+CrowdStrike Falcon Insight is a good choice for combating Maze ransomware.
 CrowdStrike has a research lab, and it knows all about Maze and how it operates, so blocking routines against the ransomware are built into this package.

 Key Features:

-• Blocks lateral movements
+• Cloud-Based Threat Hunting: Spots lateral movements

 Why do we recommend it?